Here’s why Apple’s iPad Pro dumped Lightning for USB-C

 Apple’s choice to use proprietary connectors in iOS devices (and several Mac accessories) hasn’t been a net positive for either users or third-party developers.
 The company first adopted Dock Connectors back in 2003 when it switched iPods away from more common FireWire plugs.
 Nine years later, it replaced the Dock Connector with the smaller, reversible Lightning connector.
 “This is the new connector for many years to come,” Apple’s Phil Schiller said back in September 2012, six years before the iPad dropped Lightning.

 The two reasons Apple went with proprietary ports are very straightforward: size and control.
 Just as the company occasionally explains, its engineers have focused on squeezing every last millimeter of unnecessary space out of its iPods, iPhones, and iPads.
 Going from FireWire to the Dock Connector to Lightning certainly helped to accomplish that.
-But it’s reasonable to think that Apple could have instead used mini- or micro-USB connectors to achieve the same goal, just like virtually all of its competitors.
+But it’s reasonable to think that Apple could have instead used mini- or micro-USB connectors to achieve the same goal, just like virtually all of its competitors did.

 Apple didn’t do that because it wanted control over iPod, iPhone, and iPad accessories.
 Using proprietary connectors enabled the company to build a large and ultimately racket-caliber business licensing parts to accessory makers.
 Eventually, Apple started to demand advance consultation and approval rights over “third-party” accessories, sometimes down to the packaging and pricing of individual products.
 Every time you’ve paid a ridiculously high price for an iPad, iPhone, or iPod accessory, you can be certain that Apple was the reason.

-Years of tight accessory control choked so many third-party accessory makers that Apple nearly killed the Lightning accessory business, say nothing of the small hardware developers it was trying to profit from.
+Years of tight accessory control choked so many third-party accessory makers that Apple nearly killed the Lightning accessory business, to say nothing of the small hardware developers it was trying to profit from.
 Some survived by shifting to wireless Bluetooth or Wi-Fi accessories, getting away from Apple’s connectors while also appealing to Android users.
 Others closed up shop or sold what was left of their once-thriving businesses to larger companies.

 Since so few Lightning accessories are released these days, particularly for the iPad, walking away from the connector is easier for Apple now than it was when the Dock Connector was at its peak in 2012.
 Moreover, regulators — particularly ones in Europe — have spent years pushing Apple and other companies to stop making proprietary chargers for their devices, with the goal of letting consumers use one common charger and one common cable across multiple products.
 It’s also been hard to get some PC users to consider the iPad as a serious laptop rival when they can’t plug their laptop accessories into it.